 Everything about the GENESIS practice reflects our dedication to serving the individual patient.
 Foremost is the comprehensiveness of what we provide.
 This includes not only the expert services of reproductive endocrinologists, but also care from other specialists that can be crucial to success.
 They include:

-- A urologist specializing in male fertility, on site
+• A urologist specializing in male fertility

 These professionals are supported in their work at GENESIS by a nursing, clinical and administrative staff whose energies are exclusively focused on the alleviation of infertility.